Surfshark vs Proton VPN: which VPN is better?

 Additionally, both providers have implemented proprietary means of improving efficiency.
 With Proton VPN, you have VPN Accelerator.
 Meanwhile, Surfshark uses SDN (Software Defined Networking) technology.
 In short, Proton VPN’s technology reduces inefficiencies in tunneling protocol code, while Surfshark users connect to a unified server network, rather than separate servers.

-However, surface-level analyses are nothing compared to real-life testing.
+However, surface-level analysis is nothing compared to real-life testing.
 As such, we took both for a spin in various regions to see which grants greater average connection speeds.
 And as you can see in the table above, Surfshark performed much better than Proton VPN.

 Features overview

 Customers of either VPN have no shortage of tools for tackling various nuisances across the web.
-Unsurprisingly, there are differences in naming conventions, device support, and implementation.
+Unsurprisingly, there are differences in additional features, device support, and implementation.
 But the point is that you’ll be hard-pressed to find problems that Surfshark and Proton VPN can’t conquer.

 Double VPN (Multi-Hop)